dastergon/tc-panel/README.md

     cp local_settings.py.sample local_settings.py

-In the /path/to/tc-panel/tc-panel/settings.py the variable ANSIBLE_INVENTORY should be declared to the path that we want:
+In the `/path/to/tc-panel/tc-panel/settings.py` the variable `ANSIBLE_INVENTORY` should be declared to the path that we want:

 Example:

-    ANSIBLE_INVENTORY = "/pat/to/hosts"
+    ANSIBLE_INVENTORY = "/path/to/hosts"

 We can either use a pre-existing Ansible Inventory file or create one to specify all the parameters of the project.